 Editor, Fanboy Wonder

 The announcement of Tom King taking over Batman was a big deal.
-At the time his phenomenal run on The Vision was still in progress, and the critics (myself included) were buzzing about him.
-In addition, he’d already worked on some of the Gotham City characters via his time on Grayson.
+At the time his phenomenal run on The Vision was still in progress, and critics (myself included) were buzzing about him.
+In addition, he’d already worked on some of the Gotham City characters in Grayson.
 So hopes were high for him.
 But coming off the commercially, and often critically acclaimed run that Scott Snyder and Greg Capullo had just completed, expectations may have been even higher.

 What King, David Finch, and this new Batman team give us is fine.
 At times it’s even good.
 But the waters are muddier than we’ve seen from previous Batman runs.
 We spend a little too much time hyping a future story and there’s a connection to the Suicide Squad that often feels forced.
 But if you’re patient, there’s some good character work in here, with both established characters and the ones we’re meeting for the first time.

 I Am Gotham introduces us to the super-powered brother-sister duo of Gotham and Gotham Girl.
 Inspired by Batman, they make their debut saving the Dark Knight from a plane crash.
 Batman takes them under his wing, but soon learns they have demons that will result in blood being shed in Gotham City.
 All the while, sinister plans are in motion to spill even more blood…